Selection of the Most Probable Best: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:prob_formulation}, we formally define our problem of interest.
-Section~\ref{sec:learning.model} provides background on the Bayesian learning model.
-Section~\ref{sec:probable_best} presents the OCBA formulation for the MPB problem and derive the optimality conditions for the static optimal sampling ratios for all solution-input model pairs.
-Based on this result, sequential sampling algorithms are introduced and their convergence properties are discussed in Section~\ref{sec:extension}.
-All algorithms are benchmarked against a state-of-the-art contextual R\&S algorithm in empirical studies in Section~\ref{sec:experiments}.
+In Section~\ref{sec:prob_formulation}, we formally define the MPB selection problem.
+Section~\ref{sec:learning.model} discusses the Bayesian learning model for the MPB estimation.
+Section~\ref{sec:probable_best} presents the OCBA formulation for the MPB problem and its relaxation schemes.
+The optimality conditions for the static sampling ratios are derived for a relaxed OCBA problem.
+Section~\ref{sec:sequential_learning} proposes sequential sampling algorithms and analyzes their asymptotic properties.
+Section~\ref{sec:GP_extension} incorporates the KRR to obtain better finite-sample performances.
+Section~\ref{sec:experiments} provides numerical performance analyses for all proposed algorithms.
+In particular, a market simulation example is presented, where the MPB formulation is applied to find the market-share maximizing product under economic uncertainties.
 Conclusions are given in Section~\ref{sec:conclusion}.
-Due to the page limit, we omit the proofs of all theoretical results from the paper and provide them in the Electronic Companion of this paper.
+Proofs of all theoretical results in the paper are in the Electronic Companion of this paper.